 I don’t think that this is necessarily representative of Uzbek men, simply an errant weirdo that you could encounter anywhere in the world.
 In any case, I advise solo women travelling in Uzbekistan to avoid the Rizo Boutique hotel in Bukhara.

 Officially speaking, Uzbekistan is a Muslim country and the majority of the population identify themselves as Sunni Muslims.
-Hearing that probably makes you assume that Uzbekistan is a place where you need to be incredibly covered up but the reality is that the country is mostly secular, and the majority of the people do not practice religion.
+Hearing that probably makes you assume that Uzbekistan is a place where you need to be incredibly covered up.
+However, the reality is that the country is mostly secular, and the majority of the people do not practice religion.

 Solo female travellers in Uzbekistan can enjoy some freedom in terms of what they should wear while they are out exploring.
-Uzbek culture is still more conservative than western culture, so leave the short shorts and the crop tops at home, but don’t worry about having to be incredibly covered up like you would in the Middle East.
+Uzbek culture is still more conservative than western culture.
+Leave the short shorts and the crop tops at home, but don’t worry about having to be incredibly covered up like you would in the Middle East.

 The only place that you should dress more conservatively is in the Fergana Valley where people are a lot more religious.
-Here I’d advise covering your legs and your shoulders.
+You should cover your legs and your shoulders in this area.

 Do I have to Cover My Hair?